 Bleu Duck Kitchen (14 4th St. SW)

 Chris and I enjoy stopping in for Friday Collider Happy Hours at Bleu Duck Kitchen now and then.
 The craft cocktails are delish.
-The last time I was in, I drank a Hemingway Daiquiri that was NOT blended and was NOT overly sweet.
+The last time I was in, I drank a Hemingway Daiquiri that wasn’t blended and wasn’t too sweet.
 I thought I hated daiquiris.
 Not so.
-I guess I only can’t stand the sugary ones that were so popular in the ’90s.

 Four Daughters Vineyard & Winery (78757 Minnesota 16, Spring Valley, MN)

 It’s worth the calories and the short road-trip it takes to get from Rochester to Spring Valley for the wines, the meals, and the desserts at Four Daughters.
-We’ve had great service whenever we’ve been.
-During our first time spending Monday Night Date Night there, we decided that it was the just right place to get married and hold a reception at.
-Among other honors, in 2016 Sundance Institute asked Four Daughters to be the Official Provider for the 2016 Sundance Film Festival.
+During our first Monday Night Date Night there, we decided that it was the just right place to get married and hold a reception at.

 Firefly Grill (1810 Avenue of Mid-America Effingham, IL)

-We decided to go there and were both so glad that we did.
-The place was pretty packed, yet our wait was only 15 minutes.
+Chris drove us to it.
+The place was packed, yet our wait was only 15 minutes.
 Our server was knowledgeable, kind, and made it seem as if she had all the time in the world to answer our questions.
 We hadn’t had lunch, so we started with Fried Ravioli.
 Neither of us had ever had it before.
-Again, we were both so glad we did.
-We followed it up with burgers.
+Yum!
+Then, we followed it up with burgers.
 I had the Mushroom Onion Swiss (portobello mushroom, red onion jam, swiss, served with garlic steak fries).
 Chris had the All-American (burger sauce, american cheese, jalapenos, lettuce, tomato, onion, pickle).

 The place is more than 7 hours from where we live and I’m tempted to find a reason to drive back on through and eat there again.